PaulKinlan/paul.kinlan.me/content/2023-04-07-building-ask-paul.md

 ---
+date: '2023-04-07T17:36:14'
 slug: building-ask-paul
-date: "2023-04-07T17:36:14"
-title: Building Ask Paul
+summary: I built Ask Paul, a generative AI demo that answers front-end web dev questions using my content.
+It leverages Polymath-AI to index content, find related concepts, and generate summaries by creating embedding vectors, using cosine-similarity, and querying OpenAI.
+The implementation has a UI, a Polymath Client, and a Polymath Host.
+It's super cool how accessible this tech is now!
 tags:
-  - ML
-  - polymath
-tags:
 - machine learning
 - generative AI
 - web development
 - search
 - Polymath-AI
 - embeddings
 - cosine-similarity
 - OpenAI
 - natural language processing
-summary: "Ask Paul is a demo built using Generative Machine Learning, allowing users to ask front-end web development questions and receive direct answers with links to further reading.
-It leverages the Polymath-AI project to index content, understand related concepts, and generate summaries.
-The system involves creating embedding vectors for content and queries, using cosine-similarity to compare them, and querying Open AI with the most similar content and the user's question.
-The implementation consists of a UI, a Polymath Client, and a Polymath Host, which interact to provide the search functionality."
+- Ask Paul
+- demo
+title: Building Ask Paul

 ---

 I've been doing a lot of experimentation with Generative Machine Learning and one of the demo's that I've build is called "[Ask Paul](https://paul.kinlan.me/ask-paul)".
 You can ask me nearly any front-end web development question and the software will give you a direct answer if it can and links to further reading across the sites that I create content for (this blog, [web.dev](http://web.dev) and [developer.chrome.com](http://developer.chrome.com))